cdsittampalam/documentation/docs/Partner API.md

 You repeat the process to create multiple companies as trusted parties, which form part of your trusted network on Qredo.

-In this example, a new company called John Doe Corp is entered in `name`.
-This company is based in Brimingham, UK with the the `domain` of johndoe.co.uk.
+In this example, you create a new company called John Doe Corp.
+This company is based in Birmingham, UK with the `domain` of johndoe.co.uk.

 #### Request

 ```
 {
   "name": "John Doe Group",
   "city": "Birmingham",
   "country": "UK",
   "domain": "johndoe.co.uk",
   "ref": "9827feec-4eae-4e80-bda3-daa7c3b97add"
 }
 ```